Clear & Comfortable Vision From the Best Scleral Optometrist in Sierra Madre

 Our mission at Lumen Optometric is to aim for a flawless fit with your scleral lenses, not a best-guess approximation.
 Check out these videos to see what a difference customized scleral lenses can make!

 What’s it like to be fit with Scleral 2.0 lenses?

-An advanced scleral lens fitting starts with scleral topography, which uses a specialized instrument to scan the elevation changes of your eye’s white surface.
+An advanced scleral lens fitting starts with both corneal and scleral topography.
+A corneal topographer maps the cornea, the clear window of the eye.
+Scleral topography is a separate, dedicated instrument that can scan the elevation changes of your eye’s white surface.
 This painless procedure does not require dilation drops, but it does require the use of a temporary dye that enhances our scans.
 We then place a calibrated “test” scleral lens on your eye.
 That test lens gives you an opportunity to try out a scleral lens and gives us time to fine-tune your prescription.
 Once your prescription data is obtained, it’s combined with the shape data to create your fully customized scleral lens.

 Please note that during a scleral lens consultation, we take all necessary measurements of your eye.
 Be prepared to set aside 90 minutes of eye doctor time to ensure that the measurements are correct.